Rei-SwitchBot/faq/en-us-second-reply/Hub Mini.md

 This method creates a duplicate of the original infrared remote control.
 The old remote control must be manually deleted if not needed.

+---
+### Troubleshooting When Adding SwitchBot Hub Mini to the App, the Wi-Fi Mac Address Displays as 00:00:00:00:00:00, Making It Unable To Connect to the Network.

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindly provide the following information?
+  1. A screenshot of the Wi-Fi MAC address as 00:00:00:00:00:00

+2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.